chaBotsMX/chaBots-NERV-WRO-Future-Engineers-2025/README.md

 **Age:** 22\
 **Role:** Software Developer

 I am a Software Engineer student and I love robotics and programming.
-I have been a contestant for 8 years, from regional to national competitions, I have participated in 4 Torneo de Robótica and 1 MakeX Robotics Competition, top 3(2019) and runner-up(2019).
+I have been a contestant for 8 years, from regional to national competitions, I have participated in 4 Mexico Robocup Soccer and 1 MakeX Robotics Competition, top 3(2019) and runner-up(2019).

 > "Anyway, robotics is my passion and I will never forget it."